WHS-PRO-015 Field Trip Procedure

 - Booking third party travel in accordance with JCU Financial Management Practice Manual.

-The HSE Unit is responsible for:
+The WHS Unit is responsible for:

 - Developing, delivering instruction and providing assistance on the Field Trip Management System to field trip leaders and approvers;